geleto/cascador-ai/README.md

     });
     ```

-## Using Renderers as Tools
+## Using Components as Tools
-A powerful feature of Cascador-AI is the ability to expose almost any renderer as a tool that an LLM can decide to call.
+A powerful feature of Cascador-AI is the ability to expose almost any component as a tool that an LLM can decide to call.
 This allows the model to trigger complex, multi-step, or even other LLM-driven actions to fulfill a user's request.

 **How it Works:**
-You can convert a renderer into a tool by appending the `.asTool` modifier to its factory call.
-This pattern applies to `TextGenerator`, `ObjectGenerator`, `Template`, `Script`, and `Function` renderers.
+You can convert a component into a tool by appending the `.asTool` modifier to its factory call.
+This pattern applies to `TextGenerator`, `ObjectGenerator`, `Template`, `Script`, and `Function` components.

 When using `.asTool`, you must provide two additional properties in the configuration:
 -   **`description`**: A string explaining what the tool does.
 The LLM uses this to decide when to call the tool.
 -   **`inputSchema`**: A Zod schema defining the arguments the tool accepts.
 This property is mandatory for tools.

 **Key Limitation:**
-Streaming renderers (`TextStreamer` and `ObjectStreamer`) **cannot** be used as tools.
+Streaming components (`TextStreamer` and `ObjectStreamer`) **cannot** be used as tools.
 The Vercel AI SDK's tool-use protocol requires a single, resolved response (a `Promise`), not a real-time stream.

 **Accessing Tool Call Context:**
-When a tool is created from a template or script-based renderer, a special `_toolCallOptions` object is automatically injected into its `context`, providing metadata like the `toolCallId` and the `messages` history that triggered the call.
+When a tool is created from a template or script-based component, a special `_toolCallOptions` object is automatically injected into its `context`, providing metadata like the `toolCallId` and the `messages` history that triggered the call.

 The `_toolCallOptions` object contains:
 - **`toolCallId`**: `string` - The unique ID for this specific tool call.
 Useful for logging or streaming updates.